California, Washington state deaths add to U.S. coronavirus toll

 The neighbor's wife and three of his children have also contracted the virus, Governor Andrew Cuomo said.
 About 1,000 people in the New York City suburb of Westchester County, where the two families live, were under self-quarantine orders because of possible exposure, Cuomo said.

 Of the six, only one has been hospitalized.
 The other five are recovering in home isolation.
-Los Angeles County declared a local emergency and a public health emergency intended to expand and hasten preparedness efforts.
+EMERGENCY FUNDS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)